scottrlarson/profession/content/home/about.md

 {{% /accordion %}}

 {{% accordion title="Authoring Background" id="authoring" %}}
 In 2019 I suffered a Cerebral Hemorrhage.
 I wrote a [book](/publications/publication-most-improved/) about the experience of overcoming depression.
-In the book a write about how mental/emotional strife, or peace, and the reasons behind it plays a direct role in shaping life.</p>
+In the book a write about how mental/emotional strife, or peace, and the reasons behind it plays a direct role in shaping life.

 Check out my writing [events](/events/authoring), [projects](/projects), [quotes](/quotes), [books](/books), and [reflections](/reflections).
 {{% /accordion %}}